Frederik-Eberhard/Excelsior/README.md

 ### Version 1.0.1
 - Added Infrared-Sensor compatability
 - Screen now switches away from "Programm startet in 6 Sekunden" after the gyro finished calibrating
+### Version 1.0.2
+- DisplayAktuallisieren function is renamed to DisplayAktualisieren